 Your work place will probably have a Radiation Safety Officer who can keep you up to date on current workplace limits for your job.
-In general, the occupational limit for ionizing radiation exposure to the whole body is 5 rems (5 rads) per year.
+In general, the occupational limit for ionizing radiation exposure to the whole body is 5 rems (5 rads, 50 mSv) per year.
 There are also regulations for specific parts of the body, as measured per a calendar quarter (3 months).

 Some regulation agencies have established limits for an embryo or fetus (unborn baby).
-Some of these agencies recommend that an unborn baby should not receive more than 500 millirems (500 millirads, 0.5 rads) over the course of the entire pregnancy (some agencies may have different guidelines).
-Looking at one gestational month (one month during a pregnancy), the recommendation by some regulating agencies is that exposure should not be more than 50 millirem (50 millirads, 0.05 rads) in any one month.
+Some of these agencies recommend that an unborn baby should not receive more than 500 millirems (500 millirads, 0.5 rads, 0.5 rem, 5 mSv) over the course of the entire pregnancy.
+Some agencies may have different guidelines.
+Looking at one gestational month (one month during a pregnancy), the recommendation by some regulating agencies is that exposure should not be more than 0.5 mSv (50 millirem, 0.05 rem, 50 millirads, 0.05 rads) in any one month.

 I am around ionizing radiation.
 Will this harm my pregnancy?

-Exposure to high doses of radiation (more than 50 rads) could be harmful to a pregnancy, and has been associated with miscarriage, small head size, learning difficulties, intellectual disability, and poor growth.
-Some studies have looked at whether prenatal exposure to x-ray could increase the risk of cancer in children, but this is still unclear.
-If there is a cancer risk, it would be small.
+Exposure to high doses (more than 50 rads) of radiation could be harmful to a pregnancy.
+These high dose exposures have been associated with miscarriage, small head size, learning difficulties, intellectual disability, and poor growth.
+Some studies have looked at whether prenatal exposure to x-rays could increase the chance of cancer in children, but risks are unclear.
+If there is a cancer risk from prenatal x-ray exposure, it would be small.

 Can I work with our x-ray machine while I am pregnant?